Do you want to move or copy files from this zone?

 Downloaded files (IE)

-Another reason is that a windows component (IE, other) marks downloaded/attached files (only on NTFS; this information is in alternate streams), so that for potentially dangerous files it can warn you about that later.
+Another reason is that a windows component (IE, other) marks downloaded/attached files (only when saved on NTFS; this information is in alternate streams), so that for potentially dangerous files it can warn you about that later.

 (In Windows Servers it seems to be part of a (configurable and removable) component called Internet Explorer Enhanced Security Configuration.
 I don' t